Distributional Evaluation of Generative Models via Relative Density Ratio: Theoretical Analysis

 \subsection{General convergence theory}

 The following theorem establishes the almost sure consistency of the density ratio function as an M-estimator for the variational form of the squared Hellinger distance.
-The main proof techniques follow directly from \cite{Nguyen2010-xb}, with the adaptation to find a metric that can lower bound a functional difference induced by the Hellinger distance.
+The main proof techniques follow directly from \cite{Nguyen2010-xb}, with the adaptation to find a metric that can lower bound the difference between functions induced by the Hellinger distance.

-Let $\cG$ be the general functional class representing the search space for the optimization problem in the variational form.
+Let $\cG$ be the general function class representing the search space for the optimization problem in the variational form.
 As discussed in Section~\ref{sec:RDR}, the variational form of the squared Hellinger divergence in Table \ref{tb:phi_div} can be written as

 The optimizer for this objective function is at $g_0=p_0/q_0$.
 Let $\cG^{1/2}:=\br{g^{1/2}:g\in\cG}$ and $\cG^{-1/2}:=\br{g^{-1/2}:g\in\cG}$.
 Let $\cG^{1/2}-g_0^{1/2}$ be the shifted function space $\br{g^{1/2}-g_0^{1/2}:g\in\cG}$, similarly $\cG^{-1/2}-g_0^{-1/2}$ the shifted space of $\cG^{-1/2}$.
 To describe the size of the search space $\cG$, we denote $N(\delta,\cG,L^r(\bP))$ as the smallest covering number of the space $\cG$ with metric $L^r(\bP)$ and radius $\delta$.
 We introduce the following assumptions for the general convergence results.